Giuslock/AzureSecAnalyzer/README.md

 ## Prerequisites

-To use Azure Sec Bench, you need to have the `Export-Excel` PowerShell module installed.
+To use AzureSecAnalyzer, you need to have the `Export-Excel` PowerShell module installed.
 Additionally, you will also need the `Az` module installed.

 You can install both modules by running the following commands: